Mountain-Hydrology-Research-Group/snow-hydrology/modules/module3.md

 where $\epsilon$ is the Stefan–Boltzmann constant ($\sigma \approx 5.67 × 10^{−8} \space W⋅m^{-2}⋅K^{-4}$)
 and $\epsilon$ is the emisivity of the surface emitting the radiation ($\epsilon$ varies between zero and one).
 The snowpack surface [emissivity](https://www.jpl.nasa.gov/images/pia18833-nasa-spacecraft-maps-earths-global-emissivity) is near 1, meaning that the snowpack surface (i.e. water molecules) absorb most of the incoming LW radiation, and reflect very little. $\epsilon$ for the snowpack depends on snowpack properties, but a commonly assumed value is $\epsilon = 0.985$.

-Note that the Stefan-Boltzmann law implies that when gases in the atmosphere (i.e. clouds) absorb incopming shortwave/solar radiation and warm up, they increase their output of longwave radiation.
+Note that the Stefan-Boltzmann law implies that when gases in the atmosphere (i.e. clouds) absorb incoming shortwave/solar radiation and warm up, they increase their output of longwave radiation.
-This means that the presense of clouds, while decreasing incoming solar radiation at the snow surface, increase incoming longwave radiation at the snow surface.
+This means that the presense of clouds both decrease incoming solar radiation at the snow surface and increase incoming longwave radiation at the snow surface.

-The reflective properties of the snow surface, for both longwave and shortwave radiation, mean that the longwave terms and shortwave terms in the energy balance equation we started with can be rewritten,
+The reflective properties of the snow surface mean that the shortwave terms in the energy balance equation can be rewritten,

+$$SW_{in} + SW_{out} = (1 - \alpha) SW_{in}$$

+The Stefan-Boltzmann law implies that the longwave terms could be rewritten

 $$LW_{in} + LW_{out} = LW_{in} - \epsilon \sigma T_{ss}^4$$

-and

-$$SW_{in} + SW_{out} = (1 - \alpha) SW_{in}$$

-and therefore

-$$c_p^{SS} \frac{\partial T_{ss}}{\partial t} = LW_{in} - \epsilon \sigma T_{ss}^4 + (1 - \alpha) SW_{in} - \lambda \frac{\partial T_s}{\partial z} - H_L - H_s + E_{melt}$$

-In cooperation with the Sublimation of Snow campaign, NOAA is conducting the [Study of Precipitation, the Lower Atmosphere and Surface for Hydrometeorology, SPLASH, campaign](https://psl.noaa.gov/splash/).
-From the prior link, if you click on _data_ and on _KettlePonds_, you can see photos of the radiometer and streams of data.

-For today's lab, we will bring in one of the [Superheros of SPLASH](https://storymaps.arcgis.com/stories/093640ac6bdc479394d7fd9c7068fd27) to help us with our investigation.

-For even more detailed information about clouds, aerosols, and radiation, DOE is conducting the [Surface Atmosphere Integrated Field Laboratory, SAIL, campaign](https://sail.lbl.gov/), with a list of sensors [here](https://sail.lbl.gov/what-we-measure/).
+where T<sub>ss</sub> is the temperature of the snow surface (in Kelvin).

+These equations will be useful in completing the labs and homeworks in this module.

 ```note
 ## Lab 3: Plotting radiation and energy balance data at Kettle Ponds.